molevolworkshop/mole-logistics/tas-info/course-assistant-handbook.md

 There’s a map of the MBL available at https://www.mbl.edu/about/campus-facilities-resources/campus-maps.
 If you have a smartphone, I’d recommend **saving this map to your device** (or at least bookmarking it), so that you have a guide for where everything is.
 You’ll probably pick up pretty quickly on the building locations, but having a map like this will still be useful in the early days of the course (or if you have to stop by an office in some random building).

 If you’re planning on bringing a car and running errands for the course, then you should look into **getting a parking pass** which will allow you to park on campus (and not in the Devil’s Lane parking area, which is inconvenient to get to after the shuttle stops running at night).
-Try to start contacting people about this at least a few days in advance of when you’ll arrive, to give the MBL time to argue with itself about whether or not to issue you a temporary on-campus parking pass.Note: Cheryl Gherst, who works in the Homestead Building, is another super helpful person to talk to about getting parking set up, as well as about your other duties in this job (e.g. petty cash, paychecks).
+Try to start contacting people about this at least a few days in advance of when you’ll arrive, to give the MBL time to argue with itself about whether or not to issue you a temporary on-campus parking pass.
+Bar Neck parking lot is a pretty convenient place to park as it is not too far from Loeb, but this is dependent on where the workshop is being held.
+Note: Cheryl Gherst, who works in the Homestead Building, is another super helpful person to talk to about getting parking set up, as well as about your other duties in this job (e.g. petty cash, paychecks).

 I’d recommend **asking your course directors if they have any place to store things overnight** in the building where the morning session of the course is taking place.
 During MOLE 2018, I stored most of the equipment in the Lillie building overnight, which forced me to spend a lot of time moving things between the Lillie, Rowe, and Loeb buildings.
 During STAMPS 2018, I was able to just store things in the Loeb building overnight and throughout the course, which made the process of setting up breaks so much easier.
 Note: It helps that the Loeb building has a break room with a large sink, as described in the Appendix.
 That makes cleaning out equipment a ton easier.